 Community lending – Helping small businesses grow

 Running a small business is a huge challenge.
 Even with the best-laid business plan and capital to spare, if you want to follow the long road to success you are going to need some help.
 Be it financial planning or access to skilled employees, a small business’ ability to leverage this help is critical to surviving and growing.
-We spent time with Prospect Cleaning Service to learn more about their experience working with the Excelsior Growth Fund (EGF), one of CNote’s CDFI partners.
+We spent time with Prospect Cleaning Service to learn more about their experience working with Pursuit, one of CNote’s CDFI partners.

 Taking the next step

 Prospect Cleaning Service provides commercial cleaning services in the metro-New York region.
 In 2011, when Ingrid acquired Prospect from her husband, she already had excellent experience as its bookkeeper and office manager.
 What she needed, though, was guidance around business management, financial planning, and the company’s growth strategy.

 A bump in the road

 When Ingrid needed funding after taking over Prospect, online lenders offered easy applications and what seemed to be easy money.
 Unfortunately, easy access came at the price of high interest rates and unreasonable terms.
 Soon, Prospect was buried in debt, and responsible for $4,000 dollars a month in debt repayment – a huge burden for any small business.
 Instead of this onerous loan proving fatal, the pursuit team helped turn this into a learning opportunity that made Ingrid a better business owner.

 CDFIs, more than just a lender – the shared success model